-35. What happens if my child misbehaves whilst travelling?
+32. What happens if my child misbehaves whilst travelling?

-Travel assistance is provided to and from the educational establishment for pupils who qualify under the travel assistance policy on the basis that parents/carers, children, schools, Council and transport operators have a shared responsibility for its safe and secure operation in the interests of all the parties.
+Travel assistance is provided to and from the educational establishment for pupils who qualify under the travel assistance policy on the basis that parents, children, schools, Council and transport operators have a shared responsibility for its safe and secure operation in the interests of all the parties.

-If your child causes a disruption or jeopardises the safety of passengers or road users, we can change their travel assistance arrangements, suspend them temporarily or exclude offer alternative modes of travel assistance.
+If your child causes a disruption or jeopardises the safety of passengers or road users, we can change their travel assistance arrangements or exclude them from receiving travel assistance.
 It will then be your responsibility to get your child to and from their educational establishment.
 Your child's SEN will be taken into consideration before any action is taken.

-If your child causes deliberate damage to a vehicle, you will be expected to pay for the cost of repairs.
+If your child causes deliberate damage to a vehicle you will be expected to pay for the cost of repairs.